ay-ref/docker/README.md

     docker load -i <image-file-path>.tar
     ```

+## Volumes

+- always try to give name to your volumes to be easier later that you
+want to delete the specific volumes.

+- default volumes path is **`/var/lib/docker/volumes`**

 > in docker volume mounting it is possible that
 > does not work correctly and you lose your data!
 > because default mode in docker volume plugging